Higher education in Afghanistan: Impact on quality of education

 By 2014, the Curriculum Commission established by the Ministry of Higher Education had approved the curricular reviews and upgrades for one-third of Afghanistan's public and private faculties.
-Progress in meeting recruitment goals has also been steady, since staffing is covered by the regular budget allocations.
-One of the ministry's priorities has been to increase the number of master's programmes.
+Progress in meeting recruitment goals has also been steady since staffing is covered by the regular budget allocations.
+One of the ministry's priorities has been to increase the number of master's programs.
 This will broaden opportunities for women, in particular, given the difficulties they face in going abroad for master's and PhD training.
-For instance, half of the students enrolled in the two new master's programmes in education and public administration in 2013 were women.
+For instance, half of the students enrolled in the two new master's programs in education and public administration in 2013 were women.
 Five of the eight master's degrees granted by Kabul University between 2007 and 2012 were also obtained by women.
-By 2015, a total of 25 master's programmes were available.
+By 2015, a total of 25 master's programs were available.

-In 2008, 5.2% of the 2,526 faculty members at Afghan universities held a PhD, 30.1% a master's degree and 63.8% a bachelor's degree.
+In 2008, 5.2% of the 2,526 faculty members at Afghan universities held a PhD, 30.1% a master's degree, and 63.8% a bachelor's degree.
 One priority of the Ministry of Education has been to increase the share of faculty and augment the number of those who hold a master's degree or PhD.
-The wider choice of academic programmes has enabled more faculty to obtain a master's degree but doctoral students still need to study abroad, in order to increase the small pool of PhDs in Afghanistan.
-The share of master's and PhD-holders has dropped in recent years, as the number of faculty members at Afghan universities has risen; the drop in the share of PhD-holders from 5.2% to 3.8% between 2008 and 2014 was also due to a wave of retirement.
+The wider choice of academic programs has enabled more faculty to obtain a master's degree but doctoral students still need to study abroad, in order to increase the small pool of PhDs in Afghanistan.
+The share of master's and PhD-holders has dropped in recent years, as the number of faculty members at Afghan universities has risen.
+The drop in the share of PhD-holders from 5.2% to 3.8% between 2008 and 2014 was also due to a wave of retirement.
 By October 2014, there were 5,006 faculty members.
 Some 1,480 of them held a master's degree (29.6% of the total) and 192 a PhD (3.8%).
 A further 625 faculty were expected to graduate with a master's degree by December 2015.

 Two schemes enable faculty to study abroad.
 Between 2005 and 2013, 235 faculty members completed their master's degree abroad, thanks to the World Bank's Strengthening Higher Education Programme.
-In 2013 and 2014, the Ministry of Higher Education's development budget funded the study abroad of 884 faculty working towards their master's degree and 37 faculty enrolled in doctoral programmes.
+In 2013 and 2014, the Ministry of Higher Education's development budget funded the study abroad of 884 faculty working towards their master's degrees and 37 faculty enrolled in doctoral programs.

-Afghan students may apply for a scholarship to complete their master's degree or PhD at the South Asian University in India, which offers subsidized tuition fees to all students from the member countries of the South Asian Association for Regional Cooperation.
-In February 2016, the Afghan Students Alumni ran a Seminar at Avicenna University in Kabul on Academic Opportunities for MA and PhD Programmes at the South Asian University.
+Afghan students may apply for a scholarship to complete their master's degree or Ph.D. at the South Asian University in India, which offers subsidized tuition fees to all students from the member countries of the South Asian Association for Regional Cooperation.
+In February 2016, the Afghan Students Alumni ran a seminar at Avicenna University in Kabul on academic opportunities for MA and PhD Programs at the South Asian University.